Flutterwave/Java-v3/documentation/Bills.md

 ##  Create bulk bills

-This describes how to create bulk bills
+This describes how to create bulk bills.

 ```java
 List<BillRequest> billRequestList = new ArrayList<>();